TIBCOSoftware/snappydata/README.md

 #### Top-K Elements in a Stream

 Finding the _k_ most popular elements in a data stream is a common analytic query.
-For instance, top-100 pages on a popular website in the last 10 mins, top-10 sales regions in the last week, etc. As you can tell, if the query is on a arbitrary time interval in the past, this will most likely mandate storing the entire stream.
-And, this could easily be millions to billions of events in applications in the Internet of Things, for example.
+For instance, the top-100 pages on a popular website in the last 10 mins, the top-10 sales regions in the last week, etc. As you can see, if the query is on an arbitrary time interval in the past, this will most likely mandate storing the entire stream.
+And, this could easily be millions to billions of events in use cases in the Internet of Things, for example.
 SnappyData provides SQL extensions to Spark to maintain top-k approximate structures on streams.
-Also, SnappyData adds a temporal component (i.e. data can be queried based on time interval) to these structures and enables transparent querying using Spark SQL.
+Also, SnappyData adds a temporal component (i.e. data can be queried based on a time interval) to these structures and enables transparent querying using Spark SQL.
 More details about SnappyData's implementation of top-k can be found here:

 [Detailed AQP Documentation](./docs/aqp.md)

 SnappyData provides DDL extensions to create Top-k structures.
-And, if a stream table is specified as base table, the Top-k structure is automatically populated from it as the data arrives.
+And, if a stream table is specified as base table, the Top-k structure is automatically populated from it as data arrives.
 The Top-k structures can be queried using regular SQL queries.

 ```sql
 --- Create a topk table from a stream table